Landwehr: Prussia

-The landwehr in Prussia was first formed by a royal edict of 17 March 1813, which called up all men capable of bearing arms between the ages of eighteen and forty-five, and not serving in the regular army, for the defense of the country.
-After the peace of 1815 this force was made an integral part of the Prussian Army, each brigade being composed of one line and one Landwehr regiment.
-This, however, slowed the mobilisation of brigades as Landwehr regiments had to be called up, diminishing the value of the first line.
-By the re-organization of 1859 the Landwehr troops were relegated to the second line.
+A royal edict of 17 March 1813 first established the Prussian Landwehr, which called up all men between the ages of eighteen and forty-five capable of bearing arms and not serving in the regular army, for the defense of the kingdom.
+After the peace of 1815 this force became an integral part of the Prussian Army, each brigade being composed of one line and one Landwehr regiment.
+This, however, slowed the mobilisation of brigades, as Landwehr regiments had to be called up, diminishing the value of the first line.
+By the re-organisation of 1859, the Landwehr troops were relegated to the second line.

 Nazi Germany

-During the Weimar republic, Germany was not allowed a standing army of more than 100,000 men.
+During the Weimar Republic, Germany was not allowed a standing army of more than 100,000 men.
 Thus conscription had been abolished.
 In the course of the rearmament of Germany, the Landwehr was reestablished on 21 May 1935 comprising all Germans liable for military service under the new law older than 35 years of age and younger than 45 years.
 In effect only one Landwehr division (the 14th Landwehr Division) was called up, the remainder of the Landwehr was used either to fill out the 3rd wave infantry divisions or formed Landesschützen battalions used for guard and occupation duty.